29 Jun Top 5 Advantages of Working From Home: Reasons to Love Remote Working

 ``In the past, some companies have been reluctant to let their teams work remotely.
 Often, this is due to a lack of trust, supporting technology or company culture.``

-Here are five reasons why remote teams are good for employers and employees, and why it may be worth considering.
+Here are five reasons why remote teams are good for employers and employees, and why this may be worth considering.

 1. Increased retention.